zirami/the7ir.github.io/_posts/2020-01-20-HTB-Sniper.md

 ---
-title: Hack The Box: Sniper
+title: Hack The Box - Sniper
-tags: [Webapp Exploit, nmap, gobuster, Local File Inclusion, Remote File Inclusion, Firewall Evasion, SSH tunneling, Privilege Escalation, WinRM, Client-Side attack]
+tags: [Webapp Exploit, nmap, gobuster, Local File Inclusion, Remote File Inclusion, Firewall Evasion, SSH tunneling, Privilege Escalation, WinRM, Client-Side attack, nishang]
 layout: post
 ---

+Sniper was a pretty fun machine that put an interesting spin on a couple of older attack techniques.
+Unlike some other machines that I've come across lately, its difficulty rating is pretty accurate.
+Overall, exploitation is fairly straightforward apart from a couple of interesting twists - for example having to serve RFI payloads via SMB, and the use of .chm files for client-side attacks.
+There are currently multiple active machines in the HTB labs that require client-side attacks at the moment.
+They're definitely an interesting vector but consistently emulating user behaviour can make the reliablility of exploitation janky in the HTB labs.
+This one wasn't too bad compared to others :)

 ## Summary
 ![Image](/assets/img/sniper/sniper_info.PNG)